Flights for the Advancement of Science and Technology (FAST)

 - A copy of the application (identical to the signed paper copy) on a standard electronic media (USB flash drive, CD or DVD);

-- Curriculum vitae for the Principal Investigator (4 pages maximum) and all Co-Investigators and Collaborators (2 pages maximum each) listed in the proposal.
-NSERC Form 100s should be submitted;
+- Curriculum vitae for the PI (4 pages maximum) and all Co-Investigators (Co-Is) and Collaborators (2 pages maximum each) listed in the proposal.
+Natural Sciences and Engineering Research Council of Canada (NSERC) Form 100s should be submitted;

 - Letters from other funding contributors confirming their contributions (if applicable);